-In order to get a truly deep understanding of deep neural networks, one must look at the mathematics of it.
+In order to get a truly deep understanding of deep neural networks (which is definitely a plus if you want to start a career in data science), one must look at the mathematics of it.
 As backpropagation is at the core of the optimization process, we wanted to introduce you to it.
 Because TensorFlow, sklearn, or any other machine learning package (as opposed to simply NumPy), will have backpropagation methods incorporated.

 2. The specific net and notation we will examine